5Daydreams/5Daydreams.github.io/index.md

 With my prior experience I can comfortably work with Agile/Scrum teams, I also know how to work with git GUI's, including using gitflow for branching and merging - but I am by far not a master in version control.

-## Unity

 I have 3+ years of experience with Unity-C# - both 2D and 3D, as well as 2 years of shaderlab experience, both within shadergraph and HLSL - while I am more used to the legacy render pipeline, I can work just as comfortably with URP.
 I have worked on procedural mesh generation and in basic development tools with Unity-C#, such as object placement and custom inspector windows.
 I usually connect my scripts through event-driven architectures for their simplicity and flexibility in Unity's editor.

+I have around 1 year of C++ experience, which recently became my main language and the one I'm using to study openGL, a journey which I started around march of 2022.
+I aim to have a simple 3D game which runs with my graphics library before the end of this year (2022).

+I have also worked with Unreal Engine (both UE 4 and 5) for little less than a year, using both the Material Editor's shader nodes and Niagara Systems for technical art assets, with the support of the Blueprint System.
+I currently consider myself slower at handling C++ code made for Unreal due to my inexperience with the engine's features - but I can also produce C++ code.

+Below you'll find links and visual references for some of the projects I have worked on.

+## Unity

 [Here](https://github.com/5Daydreams/SnakeGameAlgorithms) is a solo project I tinkered with during my time in Futuregames - it is a 3D snake game with flying movement, the objective being to survive as long as possible while avoiding the ever increasing asteroids in a closed arena.